How to Keep Bargain Hunting from Blowing Your Budget

-For many moms, the thrill of finding a deal can be addicting.
+For many, the thrill of finding a deal can be addicting.
 You pull out your purchases and proudly tell your husband, “I saved 75% on this!” to which he replies, “How much would you have saved if you had left it at the store?”
 Point well taken.

-Shopping becomes a sport, in which pursuit of the great deal is the game.
+Shopping becomes a sport, in which pursuit of a great deal is the game.

 The problem arises when the thrill of the (bargain) hunt starts taking up too much of your time or money.
-However, with a little planning ahead and organization, it doesn’t have to.
+However, with a bit of planning and organization, it doesn’t have to.
 Shopping can become productive instead of something that blows your budget.

 Start living better for less.